bl2437-nyu/os-assignment-package/readme.md

 Readme, FAQ and assignment prompts will be translated to Simplified Chinese in a post-release patch.
 The paper might be translated too.

 Documentation within the source code files will not be translated.

+If you instead meant programming language, I will likely not personally implement a package in another language, but feel free to adapt my idea into whatever language you are teaching with.

 ### Where can I find your other work?